nbren12/personal-website/content/post/2021-version-pinning.md

 ### Environment Management

-Dependencies are even harder to manage because changes to a computers installed environment cannot be easily rolled-back if something breaks.
-In other words, the software environment of the computer has "state" that cannot easily reproduced from a short text file, and without care, your computer will become a snowflake---beautiful, but unique and impossible to recreate.
+Dependencies are even harder to manage because changes to a computer's installed environment cannot be easily rolled-back if something breaks.
+In other words, the software environment of the computer has "state" that cannot easily reproduced from a short text file.
+Without care your computer will become a snowflake---beautiful but unique and impossible to recreate.

 The state typically takes a few forms:
 - The contents of working memory (RAM) (e.g. environmental variables like PATH)